dycraft/Hangout/Hangout/app/readme.txt

 ### tag
 21 tag does not exist

+### message
+31 message does not exist
+32 unrecognized message state

 ### activity
 51: act_id not provided
 52: act does not exist
 53: application already sent
 54: user is not a member
+55: user is already a member
+56: user is already an admin

 ### application
 71: application_id not provided